christonomous/christonomous/STORY.md

 I started trading with prop firm accounts and developed everything from scratch with the goal to start the year 2026 with my trading bot.

-So here I am, and I'm looking forward to building towards my dream.
+So here I am, and I'm looking forward to building towards the future.